This Spanish-style recipe for chicken with tomato sofrito sauce is a go-to meal when you want something simple, fast, and delicious.

 - Traditional Spanish sofrito is characterized by sautéing annatto seeds in pork fat.
 Chopped onions, bell peppers, garlic, and herbs are then sautéed in the flavored fat until tender and thickened.
 Some versions omit the annatto and call for chopped tomatoes as in this recipe.

-- Traditional Italian sofrito is similar in that celery, bell peppers, onion, garlic, and herbs are sautéed in olive oil and thickened.
+- Traditional Italian sofrito is similar in that celery, bell peppers, onion, garlic, and herbs are sautéed in olive oil, not pork fat, and thickened.